Choosing the Right Type of Hardwood Flooring For Your Application

 Solid Hardwood Flooring

 This type of flooring is a good choice for homeowners who want a long-lasting product because solid hardwood floors can be stained and refinished as many as ten times and if cared for correctly can last for over 100 years.
 Rather than diminishing the wood’s beauty, re-finishing, sanding, and general aging can actually work to highlight the product’s natural attributes like color tone and unique grain patterns.
 Solid wood flooring is milled from natural lumber harvested from various types of trees including: ash, birch, cherry, hickory, maple, and oak.
 Each type of wood differs in color as well as resistance to wear and tear so homeowners should choose with care.
 Because it is harvested from natural timber, solid hardwood floors are extremely sensitive to changes in moisture and temperature.
-For instance, if this type of flooring is installed in a location that experiences high humidity the wood may start “crowning” or curving upward in a convex manner.
-Conversely, the planks may also take on a “cupped” or “dished” appearance in response to a severe change in weather.
+For instance, if this type of flooring is installed in a location that experiences high humidity the wood may start “cupping” or curving upward in a convex manner.
 This ability to expand and contract based on the amount of moisture in the atmosphere is one of the downsides of this type of flooring and as a result it is not recommended for installation below ground level or in bathrooms.
 To help protect against this kind of damage, solid hardwood floors require a protective coat or finish that seals the floor against a certain amount of moisture as well as scratches and spills.
 This process often takes place on-site meaning that the floor is stained and sealed at the location where the product is installed.
-While this allows a homeowner to have more direct oversight of the “re-finishing” of their product, the process itself involves a considerable amount of sanding and staining.
-For this reason, finishing a hardwood floor can result in a high volume of sawdust as well as fumes from the stains and sealants used, both of which can make breathing difficult.
-Once the floor is finished, however, it is remarkably resistant to the collection of dust and other allergens as well as general wear and tear.
+While this allows a homeowner to have more direct oversight of the finishing of their product.
+The process itself involves a considerable amount of sanding and finishing.
+While finishing on site does create dust and fumes, it allows a completely custom color and ultimately a more versatile floor.

 Engineered Hardwood Flooring